 The Orsay Museum (Musée d'Orsay), located on Paris's Left Bank in a repurposed Belle Époque train station overlooking the Seine, sometimes gets overshadowed by the much larger and more famous Louvre Museum just across the river.

-But the Orsay's many treasures absolutely earn it a spot on your Paris "bucket list" - in fact, many visitors say it's their favorite museum in the city.
-As a result, ticket lines can get long here, so book yours in advance.
+But the Orsay's many famous paintings by Impressionists and Post-Impressionists as well as other art treasures absolutely earn it a spot on your Paris "bucket list" - in fact, many visitors say it's their favorite museum in the city.

 How to Get Orsay Museum Tickets